roniCohen123/orders/README.md

 # orders

+after clone the code, run "npm install" and then "npm run dev"

 #Input validation:
 name - (2-50 letters),
 cell number - (exactly 10 digits (as a string), when calling get orders- add +1 at the beginning),